randyau/datawebring/README.md

 6. There is NO limitation on how many sites a person can submit, so long as they are distinct from each other.

 * What counts as a "data related topic"?
 Something that people who work with data would find interesting.
-This includes tools and tech, methods, academic studies and analyses, work processes, experiences, tutorials, the job market, as well as meta discussions.
+This includes tools and tech, methods, academic studies and analyses, work processes, experiences, stories, tutorials, the job market, as well as meta discussions, memes, jokes.

 # Adding your site to the code

 In [`onionring-variables.js`](https://github.com/randyau/datawebring/blob/main/onionring-variables.js#L9),
 there is a variable `sites` at the top, just add your site to the list.
 That's it.

-Just submit a Pull Request with your site information.
+Then just submit a Pull Request with your site information.
 If you have trouble or don't know how to do it, please contact [Randy Au](https://bsky.app/profile/randyau.com) on BlueSky.

+Once the PR is merged and GitHub Pages builds and updates the CDN, the widget on your site should be able to find its URL and know where it is in the ring.

 # Installation of the widget

 Place this snippet in your HTML body where you want the widget box to appear.
 There's no need to edit or make changes.

 The widget requires that your site be on the list of sites (based off URL pattern matching) before it displays correctly.
+Otherwise it displays text saying it hasn't been included in the webring yet.
 If your domain or a subdirectory is on the list, the widget should work for any subdirectory under that entry.

 ```